Skip to content

 View the specific projects below.

-A Partners For Kids quality improvement specialist will come on-site to help guide the projects.
-The team and the quality improvement specialist will meet regularly to share ideas for change and test changes.
-The improvement process at the practice is then supported through participation in a learning network where diverse practices share best practices.
-Through this evidence-based approach, practices participating in similar programs have experienced success in increasing delivery rates of preventive services and improving relationships, communication, and efficiency among staff and providers.
+A Partners For Kids quality improvement specialist will come on-site or provide virtual support to help guide the projects.
+The team and the quality improvement specialist will meet regularly to share ideas for change, test changes, and use data to track progress.
+The improvement process, which follows the Institute for Healthcare Innovation (IHI) model, is supported through participation in a learning network where diverse practices share best practices.
+Through this evidence-based approach, practices participating in similar programs have experienced success in increasing delivery rates of behavioral health services and improving relationships, communication, and efficiency among staff and providers.
 By participating in a quality improvement project, you may be eligible to receive Maintenance of Certification (MOC) Part IV credit.

 Preventive Care Portfolio